letv1nnn/ML/Projects/California House Prediciton/README.md

 # California House Cost prediction

-This is the end-to-end project from **Hands-On Machine Learning with Sckit-Learn, Keras & Tensorflow** book from the second chapter.
+This is the end-to-end project from **"Hands-On Machine Learning with Sckit-Learn, Keras & Tensorflow"** book from the second chapter.

 ## Dataset
 I took the dataset from the authors github repository